EDUCBA Logo

 Things to Remember About Excel Print

-• If a user does not want to print some page, then he can do from settings where he will get an option of the page, and he can give.
+• If a user does not want to print some page, he can do from settings where he will get an option of the page and give.
 Ex- 2 to 10 (Here home page will not be printed)

-• In the Print setting, a user can ignore the print area selection as per his requirement.
+• In the Print setting, a user can ignore the print area selection as required.

-• If a user sets any print area in excel, then only that area will be printed, which the user has selected, and a print area will be saved when a user will save the workbook.
+• If a user sets any print area in Excel, then only that area will be printed, which the user has selected, and a print area will be saved when a user saves the workbook.

-• A user can also shrink the printout to one page wide or one page high.
-He just needs to select Custom Scaling Options and need to manually enter a scaling percentage or fit the printout to a specific number of pages wide and tall.
+• Users can also shrink the printout to one page wide or one page high.
+He just needs to select Custom Scaling Options and manually enter a scaling percentage or fit the printout to a specific number of pages wide and tall.
 Be careful.

-• Under the Header/Footer tab, a user can determine what will be in the header part and what will be in the footer of each of the pages of the printout.
+• Under the Header/Footer tab, a user can determine what will be in the header part and the footer of each of the printout pages.

 • Suppose a user doesn’t want a header or a footer.
 Select the first option, “none”, from the list of the predetermined options.